Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Outdoor-to-Indoor Propagation Environment

 \item Vertical interior walls of the second floor and the exterior walls on the level of the Tx-Rx links are extracted from the laser-scanned point cloud by detecting large flat sections~\cite{Koivumaki_TAP21}.
 They are shown in Fig.~\ref{fig:ray_tracing_model} in red and black, respectively, the black wall opposite to the office building being a parking structure.
 Ceilings and floors of the $2^{\rm nd}$ floor are removed along with the ground outside the building to reduce the size of the point cloud.

 \item Individual trees and their canopies are extracted from the laser-scanned point cloud manually.
 They are shown in Fig.~\ref{fig:ray_tracing_model} in various colors. \end{enumerate}

 The complete point cloud model used in ray-tracing is shown in Fig.~\ref{fig:ray_tracing_model}.
 All $69$ measured Rx locations across three different rooms are shown with red triangles.
 Room~$1$ is a square corner room with triple-glass windows facing the outside housing Rx locations $1$-$21$.
 Room~$2$ is a rectangular room with triple-glass housing Rx locations $22$-$41$.
-Room 3 consists of a break room with a double-glass window facing the outside and a corridor that runs behind rooms 1 and 2, housing Rx locations $42$-$69$.
+The third area consists of a kitchen with a double-glass window facing the outside and a corridor that runs behind rooms 1 and 2, housing Rx locations $42$-$69$.
+The exterior walls with triple- and double-glass windows are highlighted in Fig.~\ref{fig:ray_tracing_model}.